How to Estimate Construction Equipment Costs Effectively

-One minute, you’re checking fuel consumption on a rented dozer.
-Next, you’re chasing updated rental rates from three suppliers.
-Oh, and that project deadline?
-It was yesterday.
+One minute, you’re double-checking fuel consumption on a rented dozer.
+Next, you’re chasing updated rental rates from three suppliers, while the project deadline looms.
+Miss one detail, and your margins disappear.

-If you’re in preconstruction or part of an estimating team, nailing your construction cost estimate, especially for equipment, is a no-brainer.
+If you’re in preconstruction or part of an estimating team, estimating your equipment cost accurately is a no-brainer.
 Because when you get it right, you don’t just win bids.
 You win profitable bids.

 1. Buy or Rent?